 It departs from Airlie Beach in Queensland, and the Heart Pontoon is situated by Hardy Reef.
-During the day you can scuba dive, take a helicopter ride, enjoy the underwater observatory or take a trip on the semi-semi-submersible boat.
+During the day you can scuba dive, take a helicopter ride, enjoy the underwater observatory, or take a trip on the semi-semi-submersible boat.
 However, the real magic happens once the day tourists depart.
-The tranquillity and remoteness of this location makes it a completely unique experience.
+The tranquillity and remoteness of this location make it a completely unique experience.

-You can snorkel till your heart’s content without other peoples flippers getting in the way.
-The late afternoon or early morning is considered to be the best time for snorkelling at the Great Barrier Reef, and I can vouch that the ocean was teeming with life.
+You can snorkel till your heart’s content without other people’s flippers getting in the way.
+The late afternoon or early morning is considered to be the best time for snorkeling at the Great Barrier Reef, and I can vouch that the ocean was teeming with life.
 Swimming with the turtles and large grouper fish was daunting at first, but it soon became apparent that they were happy for us to be in their company.

 Dinner is a three-course meal to be enjoyed while the sun sets across the horizon and the night sky after dark is genuinely magnificent.
-We were able to clearly see constellations such as Scorpio and the milky way was glorious in all its colours.
+We were able to clearly see constellations such as Scorpio and the milky way was glorious in all its colors.
 Sleeping in a swag under the stars was one of the most memorable experiences I’ve encountered on my travels, and I’d highly recommend it as a bucket list travel adventure.
 You can read more about this unique tour here.

 21. Black Water Rafting in New Zealand

 New Zealand is the hub for those who are looking for an adventure.
 Although most people think of Queenstown in the South Island when they think about adventure but the North Island also has amazing adventure bucket list items and so many great things to do in New Zealand.

 One of the coolest things one can do in New Zealand is Black Water Rafting in one of the Waitomo Caves to see the glow worms.
 Glow worms are a type of insects that emit lights to attract their prey during the larval stage of their lives.
 Most tourists take a boat tour to see the glow worms but it’s actually possible to do black water rafting to see them instead.